Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

 -   # Design

 -   ## Colour Scheme

-        -   The five main colours used for Toon Bazaar are black, white, pink, purple and orange.
+    -   The five main colours used for Toon Bazaar are black, orange, white, pink and purple.
 These colours are supposed to imbue the site with a vivid and colourful comic strip feel.

   <h3 align="center"><img src="assets/readme/palette-toon-bazaar.png"></h3>